Qymh/vue-router-invoke-webpack-plugin/README.md

 The default location of `router.js` is under the invoke folder in the root directory,You can change the location anywhere by setting the `routerDir` option

+And I recommoned that `router.js` may put into `.gitignore` or `.eslintignore`.
+Everyone's branch can be independent because `router.js` will be automatic generated

 ```javascript
 import Vue from 'vue';
 import App from './App.vue';